evgenykotsyuba/SSH_SOCKS_Proxy/info.md

 - Create a feature branch
 - Submit pull requests
 - Report issues and suggest improvements
+- Follow coding standards and documentation guidelines
+- Include tests for new features
+- Update documentation as needed

+## Support
+- GitHub Issues: [Repository Issue Tracker]
+- Email Support: support@sshsocksproxy.com
+- Documentation: [Online Documentation Link]
+- Community Forum: [Forum Link]

+## Version History
+- v1.0.0 - Initial release
+- v1.1.0 - Added multilingual support
+- v1.2.0 - Implemented traffic monitoring
+- v1.3.0 - Added HTTP proxy support
+- v1.4.0 - Enhanced security features

 ## License
 GNU GENERAL PUBLIC LICENSE, Version 3.

 ## Disclaimer
 This tool is intended for legitimate and authorized network access.
 Users are responsible for compliance with local laws and network policies.
+The developers are not responsible for any misuse or damage caused by this software.

+## Acknowledgments
+Special thanks to:
+- Open source community
+- Contributors and testers
+- Users providing valuable feedback
+- Libraries and tools used in development